Belimumab

 Psychiatric disorders

-In the pre-registration intravenous clinical studies, serious psychiatric events were reported in 1.2% (8/674) of patients receiving belimumab 10 mg/kg and 0.4% (3/675) of patients receiving placebo.
-Serious depression was reported in 0.6% (4/674) of patients receiving belimumab 10 mg/kg and 0.3% (2/675) of patients receiving placebo.
-There were two suicides in belimumab-treated patients (including one receiving 1 mg/kg belimumab).
+In the pre-registration intravenous SLE clinical studies, serious psychiatric events were reported in 1.2% (8/674) of patients receiving belimumab 10 mg/kg body weight and 0.4% (3/675) of patients receiving placebo.
+Serious depression was reported in 0.6% (4/674) of patients receiving belimumab 10 mg/kg body weight and 0.3% (2/675) of patients receiving placebo.
+There were two suicides in belimumab-treated patients (including one receiving belimumab 1 mg/kg body weight).

-The intravenous studies did not exclude patients with a history of psychiatric disorders.
+The intravenous SLE studies above did not exclude patients with a history of psychiatric disorders.

 Leucopenia

-The incidence of leucopenia reported as an adverse event was 3% in the group receiving belimumab and 2% in the group receiving placebo.
+The incidence of leucopenia reported in patients with SLE as an adverse event was 3% in the group receiving belimumab and 2% in the group receiving placebo.

 Injection site reactions

-In the subcutaneous trial, the frequency of injection site reactions was 6.1% (34/556) and 2.5% (7/280) for patients receiving belimumab and placebo, respectively.
+In the subcutaneous SLE study, the frequency of injection site reactions was 6.1% (34/556) and 2.5% (7/280) for patients receiving belimumab and placebo, respectively.
 These injection site reactions (most commonly pain, erythema, hematoma, pruritus and induration) were mild to moderate in severity.
 The majority did not necessitate drug discontinuation.

 © All content on this website, including data entry, data processing, decision support tools, "RxReasoner" logo and graphics, is the intellectual property of RxReasoner and is protected by copyright laws.
 Unauthorized reproduction or distribution of any part of this content without explicit written permission from RxReasoner is strictly prohibited.
 Any third-party content used on this site is acknowledged and utilized under fair use principles.